-With regard to UT#5: call to action (All renovation and new construction on campus should take smudging into consideration in the design process.) #2 We recommend that efforts be made to ensure the possibility of smudging in as many as possible of: The Clarke Reading Room, UC 261, Croft Chapter House, the SCR, and A101.
+With regard to UT#5 (Call to Action: All renovation and new construction on campus should take smudging into consideration in the design process.)

+#2 We recommend that efforts be made to ensure the possibility of smudging in, if possible, the Clarke Reading Room and the Cadario Conference Centre at Croft Chapter House.
+In the longer term, this should be part of planning for any renovations to the UC Union building.

-For the Registrar of the College
+• For the Registrar of University College

-In regard to FAS#6 Ensure college and faculty/registrarial offices are equipped to meet the diverse needs of Indigenous students by hiring Indigenous registrarial staff, providing ongoing staff training, developing awareness of oncampus services and by developing relationships with community resources and support networks to which students can be referred) and FAS7 (For the start of the 2018-2019 academic year, put in place new academic supports for Indigenous students enrolled in the Faculty, regardless of program, such as a First Year Learning Community and a Mentorship program)
+In regard to FAS#6 (Ensure college and faculty/registrarial offices are equipped to meet the diverse needs of Indigenous students by hiring Indigenous registrarial staff, providing ongoing staff training, developing awareness of on-campus services and by developing relationships with community resources and support networks to which students can be referred) and FAS#7 (For the start of the 2018-2019 academic year, put in place new academic supports for Indigenous students enrolled in the Faculty, regardless of program, such as a First Year Learning Community and a Mentorship program.)

-#3 We recommend that the office of the registrar make a special effort to provide summer financial support for Indigenous students.
+#3 We recommend that the Office of the Registrar make a special effort to provide summer financial support for Indigenous students.
 They often need to complete program obligations outside the regular Fall/Winter cycle and the committee judged that summer support could make a meaningful and supportive intervention into their course of study.
 This may involve examination of the terms of individual endowments for student to support to learn if their resources could be directed in this manner.